 How could you redesign the packaging and improve the volume density, minimising both materials and environmental footprints?
 Consider transit packaging too – could you get a better ‘fill’ on the pallet base and available height: improving utilisation of warehouse space, delivery vehicle and so on.
 Designing for supply-chain efficiency helps reduce costs for the company and its retail customers, but few companies tap into the knowledge of their logistics teams.
 According to a report by McKinsey, for two products of identical volume, more rectangular packaging can increase packing density by up to 40%.
 Move the product, not fresh air!

-Will the user find it easy to get it into a recycling stream?
+Here’s another aspect to think about – will the user find it easy to get it into a recycling stream?
 This may depend on how and where the product is used, and therefore where people will remove the packaging.
 You might consume a soft drink at work, at an event, in the street, or at home.

 Try to design for the majority of scenarios, not the example that’s the easiest option for the manufacturer!
 Be careful to avoid it becoming petrochemical-based plastic waste.
 If it ends up as litter it can pollute watercourses.
 Eventually, it may break down into microplastics, meaning there’s a risk that it poisons or harms living creatures (including humans).